IBM/sms-analysis-with-wks/README.md

 * [**Watson Natural Language Understanding**](https://cloud.ibm.com/catalog/services/natural-language-understanding)
 * [**Watson Knowledge Studio**](https://cloud.ibm.com/catalog/services/knowledge-studio)

+> NOTE: Keep the Natural Language Understanding's API URL handy, you'll need it later.
+For example if you create your service in the Washington DC region then the URL will be: https://gateway-wdc.watsonplatform.net/natural-language-understanding/api

 > NOTE: It is recommended that you name your NLU service `sms-nlu-service`.
 This will eliminate some steps if you eventually decide to deploy your app to the IBM Cloud.

 ## 3. Create a Watson Knowledge Studio workspace